ankurbaranwal20/LokaliseKit/README.md

 - Call initialize once per language or on app launch as needed.
 - Keep your app’s local `Localizable.strings` files for fallback translations.
 - If your endpoint needs headers (e.g., API token), extend `LokalizationService` to set them on the URLRequest.
+ - The internal ViewModel and services are not part of the public API.
+Use only `LokaliseKit.initialize(...)`.

 ## License
 MIT (add your preferred license here)